sverweij/dependency-cruiser-repro-repo/868/README.md

 ## minimal repro repo for [#868](https://github.com/sverweij/dependency-cruiser/issues/868)

+To replay `npm install` and replay the npx commands below.

-The issue mentioned doesn't seem to be reproducable with the current version of dependency-cruiser on its default settings. `yargs` is resolved to where it's supposed to.
+The issue mentioned doesn't seem to be reproducable with the current version of dependency-cruiser on its default settings. `yargs` seems to be resolved to where it's supposed to.

 ```sh